transcom/mymove/docs/frontend.md

 #### USWDS

-* Check the [USWDS Design Standards](https://standards.usa.gov/components/) for a component that matches your needs.
+* Check the [Truss USWDS React package](https://github.com/trussworks/react-uswds) for a component that matches your needs.
 Maximize the code view to see what classes to use to replicate the component styles.
+* If there isn't a component there already Check the [Truss USWDS React package](https://standards.usa.gov/components/) for a component that matches your needs.
+Please add it to the USWDS React code and then import the new version for use in MilMove.
 * USWDS has a [Slack chat](https://chat.18f.gov/) you can go to for help.
-Get invited to it by filling out this form.
+Get invited to it by filling out [this form](https://chat.18f.gov/).

 ## Tooling